About the Thames Valley Practitioner Development Scheme

 - Employment within the Thames Valley geographical area (Buckinghamshire, Berkshire, Oxfordshire, Milton Keynes).
 For those working outside the area, please see UKPHR for your local scheme.

-- Approximately 2 years’ public health experience, usually having occupied a public health practitioner post (see website for further information) at NHS Agenda for Change band 5 – 7 or equivalent in other sectors operating at Level 5 of the Public-Health-Skills-and-Knowledge-Framework
+- Approximately 2 years’ public health experience, usually having occupied a public health practitioner post (see website for further information) at NHS Agenda for Change band 5 – 7 or equivalent in other sectors operating at Level 5.
+See the Health Career Level Framework at Skills for Health, for more information.

 - Self-assessment against the Public Health Practitioner Standards.
 Applicants must be able to demonstrate (through completing the self-assessment form) a broad range of relevant experience.